 As we all know, autumn tends to be a little wet.
 The rain also happens to be colder, and the road is also cold, which means an increased risk of black ice.
 When it’s rainy, we have to be extra careful, especially if our tires are not in great condition.

 “Sometimes, our summer tires are at the end of their rope in fall.
-That’s when we have to be extra careful driving on wet roads”, says a service technician at Morrey Nissan Burnaby.
+That’s when we have to be extra careful driving on wet roads”, says a service technician at Morrey INFINITI of Burnaby.

 If we leave the house early in the morning, it’s important to remember that the roads may be icy because nights are increasingly colder, often below freezing.